Akos-Kreutz/Pathfinding/Ruby/README.md

-# Ruby A* Implementation
+# Ruby Implementations

 ## Introduction
-The goal of this project was to create an easy to understand implementation of the A* pathfinding algorithm in Ruby.
+The goal of this project was to create an easy to understand implementation of the different pathfinding algorithms in Ruby.
 To make the project more user friendly I created a simple CLI BoardGame in which you can try out the algorithm.

 ## Things that can be improved
 1. Baking the node data once, after the start and destination node is selected would be much better, but I stuck with a more common logic as it's more flexible.
 2. Currently the Node cost variable is always 0, but it can be used to indicate different terrains, etc.

+## A* Search Algorithm

-## Example output
+### Example output
 ```
    0 1 2 3 4 5 6 7 8 9 1 1 1 1 1 1 1 1 1 1 2 2 2 2 2 2 2 2 2 2 3 3 3 3 3 3 3 3 3 3
                        0 1 2 3 4 5 6 7 8 9 0 1 2 3 4 5 6 7 8 9 0 1 2 3 4 5 6 7 8 9